Unveiling the Connection: Oestrogen and Cognitive Performance

 Oestrogen receptors are present throughout the central nervous system and play a crucial role in regulating neurotransmitters that impact mood stabilisation, such as serotonin and dopamine.

-This hormonal influence is particularly evident during periods of hormonal fluctuations, such as menstrual cycles or menopause, when women may experience or reduced emotional resilience.
+This hormonal influence is particularly evident during periods of hormonal fluctuations, such as menstrual cycles or menopause, when women may experience mood swings or reduced emotional resilience.

 Women may experience more frequent or severe mood shifts due to changes in their hormone levels, which can be characterised as mood swings.

-Research suggests that higher estrogen levels contribute to better emotional well-being and mechanisms, which is known as .
-Oestrogen helps regulate key neurotransmitters involved in mood stabilisation and cognitive function, which is known as neurotransmitter regulation.
+Research suggests that higher estrogen levels contribute to better emotional well-being and coping mechanisms, which is known as emotional .
+Oestrogen helps regulate key neurotransmitters involved in and cognitive function, which is known as neurotransmitter regulation.

 As researchers further explore these connections, they can begin developing targeted interventions aimed at enhancing mental health outcomes for individuals experiencing difficulties related to hormone imbalances or deficiencies.